This post may contain affiliate links at no additional cost to you.

 Left Love Notes – $0

 Well — I was supposed to write a bunch of sweet things on napkins and hide them in his pockets before he left for work…but we both overslept and I forgot.
-Then I remembered my conversation with my friend Soap a few days ago where I said some very nice things about Jared, being married and loving him with all my…anyways, sap sap sappy sap stuff.
+Then I remembered my conversation with my friend Soaps a few days ago where I said some very nice things about Jared, being married and loving him with all my…anyways, sap sap sappy sap stuff.
 I talk to her on a mobile app called WeChat using the voice recording feature so all our conversations are saved.
 I forwarded my sap sap sappy sap recordings while Jared was at work instead of physical notes.
 He was flattered so mission accomplished.

 Heartfelt 30 Seconds Speech – $0